lucioerico/lucioerico/README.md

 ### 🇬🇧 ABOUT ME

 🇬🇧
-- ⚙️ Work: i´m working in CI&T with Java, Angular, Backend and native Android.
+- ⚙️ Work: i´m working in AnimallTAG with Java, Kotlin and native Android.
 - 📖 Studying: Java, Android and Python.
 - 😊 Pronouns: He/Him.
 - 🎶 Hobbies: play guitar, make music and travel.